What’s the real cost of app development?

 As a start, you need to carry out Quality Assurance Testing (or QAT), User Acceptance Testing (UAT), User Testing , Functional Testing, & Performance Testing.
 These are just a handful of the common tests, and expect to need improvements in all.

 - Expect delays.
 They will happen, they will infuriate you.
 Why?
 Compared to the likes of mechanical, electrical or civil engineering, software engineering is still a relatively new field.
 It’s unregulated, chaotic and changing rapidly.
 Imagine trying to build a safe car that is driven by unlicensed drivers on unregulated streets on surfaces that are constantly changing.
 Accidents will happen, even if you have unlimited resources.
-As an example, GDPR is a software regulation that’s only just recently been put in place for user privacy.
+As an example, when GDPR came into effect, software developers scrambled to ensure their systems were compliant.
 A lot more will come in the future for other areas of software.

 - Expect to pay a maintenance retainer, or hire a team of developers to do this for you.
 Expect to pay hosting costs in addition to the retainer.